aseldawy/pigeon/README.markdown

 Contribution
 ============
-SPig is open source and licensed under the Apache open source license.
+Pigeon is open source and licensed under the Apache open source license.
 Your contribution is highly welcome and appreciated.
 Here is a simple guideline of how to contribute.
 1. Clone your own copy of the source code or fork the project in github.